Hefty Fine: Critical response

-Hefty Fine was panned by music critics.
-The review aggregator website Metacritic gave the album an average score of 28/100 from ten reviews, making it the second-worst-reviewed album ever at the website.
 Stephen Thomas Erlewine of AllMusic criticized its lyrical and musical similarities to their previous releases, saying that "the music is tired, almost all plodding 4/4 alt-metal, with the exception of parodies of dance music from the early '90s."
 Erlewine added that, "the humor may be perpetually adolescent, but the Bloodhound Gang's music is stuck in the '90s, so it can't really appeal to a new era of teenagers."

 Chart performance

 On October 15, 2005, Hefty Fine debuted and peaked on the Billboard 200 at number 24, selling 38,066 copies.
 The next week, the album fell to number 64, selling an additional 23,665 copies.
 On its sixth and final week, the album dropped to number 181, disappearing off the chart the following week.
 The album spent a total of six weeks on the chart.